castrojo/freedesktop-sdk/README.md

 *   Improve maintainability, using a single metadata format instead of several different ones.
 We use [BuildStream](https://gitlab.com/BuildStream/buildstream) for this.
-*   Support multiple architectures out of the box. (ppc64le, armv7, aarch64, i386, and x86_64)
+*   Support multiple architectures out of the box. (ppc64le, armv7, aarch64, i386, x86_64 and RISC-V)
 *   Long term maintenance of the SDK, with improved automation to do so, including tests for ABI stability.
 *   Define formal release cycles.